steelcityamir/crowd-speak/README.md

 ## Running the demo

 There is a basic demo site where you can see it in action.
+The demo requires the API server to be running at http://localhost:3000.

 ```bash
 cd demo